 Nowadays, men who advocate heroic responses to tangible evils (whether physical or moral) are often labeled “toxic” and shouted off the stage of public discourse.
 The older version of heroic masculinity has been replaced by a soft, feminized male culture that knows little about the virtues that establish masculine identity: chastity, self-sacrifice, responsibility, and heroism, among others.

 In fact, sometimes virtuous men are completely absent from the arena of youth formation.
 America’s jails are full of young men whose fathers were nowhere to be found in their most formative years.
-It’s not an exaggeration to say that we face a crisis of masculinity in this country which pales in comparison to the Coronavirus pandemic or any other external threat to our nation’s wellbeing.
+It’s not an exaggeration to say that we face a crisis of masculinity in this country which pales in comparison to getting our nation’s economy back after the COVID-19 restrictions and shutdown.
 This crisis is internal.

 Want evidence?
 A recent study of military-age youths in America makes the shocking claim that 71% of young men and women (between the ages of 17 and 24), would not meet the minimum requirements for military service today.

 This is what happens when a society aids and abets attacks on the traditional family and Christian values.
 It’s what happens when the teaching of virtue and traditional codes of conduct go by the wayside.

 Addressing this crisis, however, is the very core of the mission of Catholic Action for Faith and Family.
 We are building Catholic civilization by building good men, women, families, clergy and religious – and uniting them all to protect and defend our sacred Faith.
 It’s a tall order.